 If you’re sensitive to gluten on your skin as well as ingesting it (due to an allergy or celiac dermatitis) make sure you bring your own personal care items as well.
 It may be difficult to find toiletries (such as shampoo and sunscreen) that are gluten-free at all-inclusive resorts.
 If you have a topical sensitivity, make sure you pack the following gluten-free personal care items:

 - Shampoo/Conditioner (I recommend Aubrey Organics or Grandpa Soap Co.)

-- Body Wash/Soap (I recommend South of France–they are certified gluten-free—or Kiss my Face.)
+- Body Wash/Soap (I recommend Arbonne’s shower products or South of France–both brands are certified gluten-free.)

 - Sunscreen (I recommend Badger and Kiss my Face for sunscreen too)

 - Toothpaste/Mouth Wash (I recommend JASON and Dr. Brite)